nova-pkgs/python/Doc/library/difflib.rst

    little fancier than, an algorithm published in the late 1980's by Ratcliff and Obershelp under the hyperbolic name "gestalt pattern matching."
-The idea is to find the longest contiguous matching subsequence that contains no "junk" elements; these "junk" elements are ones that are uninteresting in some sense, such as blank lines or whitespace.
-(Handling junk is an extension to the Ratcliff and Obershelp algorithm.)
+The idea is to find the longest contiguous matching subsequence that contains no "junk" elements (the Ratcliff and Obershelp algorithm doesn't address junk).
 The same idea is then applied recursively to the pieces of the sequences to the left and to the right of the matching subsequence.
 This does not yield minimal edit sequences, but does tend to yield matches that "look right" to people.